Why Dyce Rugby Club

 1983 - Present

 Dyce RFC has a varied history despite its relatively recent conception.
 It remains a small, social club serving the local community.
 Despite a short stint in nearby Westhill, the club has played and is now settled at its home of Central Park, Dyce which sits at the heart of the community.
 Over the years, past teams have experienced mixed success in the SRU run leagues, one off tournaments and past tours.
 More recently the club was challenging for promotion in the 2011-12 season and won the Caledonia Bowl final in 2010-11 beating Aberdeenshire 2nd XV 33-17.
-We unfortunately missed out on promotion in 2018-19, placing second behind league winner’s Peterhead.
+We unfortunately missed out on promotion in 2018-19, placing second behind league winner’s Peterhead, as well as being runners-up on points difference to Deeside RFC in the 2021-22 season.

-Today we play our rugby in the Tennent’s Caledonia 4 North, a regional league in Scottish Rugby’s league pyramid.
+Today we play our rugby in the Tennent’s Caledonia League 3 North; a regional league in Scottish Rugby’s competition pyramid.
 We also participate in both national and regional cup competitions.

 The club plays its annual Old Boys match as the final pre-season warm up fixture, competing for the Cheyne Memorial Trophy in memory of ex-supporter and social member Mark Cheyne.